alex-harvey-z3q/elk/README.md

 - `tools`.
 A Hash of RPMs like `vim` etc for debugging.

-##### Class: `profile::elasticsearch::client_node`
+##### Class: `profile::elasticsearch::coordinating_node`

-Creates a client node (since ELK 5.x known as a _coordinating-only node_).
+Creates a coordinating-only node.
 Elasticsearch Coordinating-only nodes are essentially smart load balancers and Kibana typically uses one of these to distribute requests to cluster.
 The class sets `node.master => false`, `node.data => false` and `node.ingest => false` and expects other config to be provided by the user.
 Also included is the private `profile::elasticsearch` class (see below), which configures the elasticsearch user and group and includes the `profile::jdk`.

 The following parameters are expected: